demidenm/PyReliMRI/docs/install.rst

    from pyrelimri import similarity

-Once the script is loaded, the functions within the module can be used or can check with suffix '?' what input \
+Once the module is loaded, the functions within the module can be used.
+You can check with suffix '?' what input \
 is required to run the function.

 .. code-block:: python